-Mike was only 17 when he was attacked by a tiger shark while bodyboarding.
+Mike Coots, a Hawaii native became an amputee when he lost his right leg in a tiger shark attack at 18 years old while bodyboarding.
 After successfully fighting it off, Mike finally realized that his right leg was missing.
 Even though his friends and family were concerned with his loss, Mike was simply happy to be alive and set his sights on returning to the outdoors.

 Mike endured months of recovery and rehabilitation along with the introduction of a prosthetic limb before he set foot back into the water.
 In the meantime, Mike was also enrolled in photo school and developed a rapport as a capable and creative outdoor photographer.